Frozen Shoulder (Adhesive Capsulitis)

 Painful stage.
 Pain occurs when raising your arm up or to the side, or when reaching behind your back.
 Your range of motion decreases.
 The pain may be worse at night and keep you from sleeping.

 Frozen stage.
-Shoulder may be less painful, but it is stiffer.
+The shoulder may be less painful, but it's stiffer.
 Range of motion is very limited.

 Thawing stage.
 Range of motion starts to improve with treatment.

 Experts don’t know what causes frozen shoulder.
 It may occur after an injury such as a fracture.
 Or it may happen if the shoulder is immobile for a long time, such as after surgery.
 It may also be an autoimmune response.
 Risk factors include being over age 40, or having diabetes, heart disease, lung disease, or an overactive thyroid.

 The diagnosis is made by physical exam and an X-ray of the shoulder joint.
 Sometimes an MRI is done to look for other causes.

 Mild cases may be treated with a home exercise program and anti-inflammatory medicines.
 More severe cases require physical therapy.
 In some cases a steroid is shot (injected) into the shoulder area.
 In hard to treat cases, forced movement of the shoulder is done while you're asleep under general anesthesia.
 This will break up scar tissue and increase your range of motion.
 In rare cases, surgery may be needed to remove the scar tissue.
 Over time, most people with frozen shoulder get back nearly all range of motion without pain.
 Recovery may take a few months up to 1 year.
 You may still feel some stiffness.

 If physical therapy was prescribed, keep up with any home exercise program you were given.